-Over the past few years e-commerce has transformed the way we buy and sell online.
 Online shopping is currently one of the largest – and most steadily growing – industries on the web and on mobile platforms.
-Naturally, app developers are excited by the prospects that mobile commerce platforms can bring.
+Naturally, app developers are excited by the prospects that mobile commerce platforms bring.

-In this article we want to give insights into building an online mobile store by examining what one of the largest shopping platforms, Wish.com, did well and where it failed.
-In the end, we will list some tips that can guide you through your own shopping app development experience.
+In this article, we give insights into how to create a mobile marketplace app by examining what one of the largest shopping platforms, Wish.com, does well and where it fails.
+In the end, we list some tips that can guide you through your own shopping app development experience.

-What is so special about the Wish business model that makes their products thrive in a very competitive e-commerce industry?
+What’s so special about the Wish business model that makes their products thrive in a competitive e-commerce industry?
 What would it take to make an app like Wish?

 Wish business model